redstrate/docs.xiv.zone/content/concept/logging-in-official.md

 ...
 ```

 Please note that the client must report **all** of it's installed expansions.
 The base game version is already reported in the request URL itself, so you should start at "ex1".
-Each entry in this body is seperated by newlines, except for the last entry.
+Each entry in this body is separated by newlines, except for the last entry.
 Yes, the `\t` in the body is referring to the tab character.

 Once you send this request, there may or may not be a response body.
 First you'll want to check for the response header called `X-Patch-Unique-Id`, if this found then you've actually successfully registered a session!
 If this is missing, you may have triggered the anti-tamper check, or the game requires an update.

 The `{true_SID}` is now the value of the `X-Patch-Unique-ID` field.
 Congratulations, you now logged into the game!

-## Launching the game
+# Launching the game

 Now you can launch the game!
-See [ffxiv.exe](executable/ffxiv) for more arguments.
-For a quick rundown:
+See [ffxiv.exe]({{< ref "executable/ffxiv" >}}) for more arguments.

 * Set `DEV.TestSID` to `{true_SID}`.
 * Set `DEV.MaxEntitledExpansionID` to `{max_expansion}`.
 * Set `SYS.Region` to `{region}`.